 Get the good stuff—Harvesting bulb garlic

 If you are growing garlic for bulbs it will take a few months.
-Fall planted garlic produces larger bulbs but spring planted garlic will also succeed.
+Fall planted garlic produces larger, segmented bulbs.
+Spring planted garlic will also form a bulb but may not segment into multiple cloves.

 The plant is done growing when half or more of the leaves turn brown.
 Stop watering for at least a week until the soil is dried out.
 This prevents the bulbs from rotting.